 Wisconsin

 Four sectors account for a large share of Wisconsin’s industrial emissions: minerals, waste, miscellaneous combustion (primarily ethanol and food production), and pulp and paper.
-Reflecting its long history of logging, the state remains a major pulp and paper producer, accounting for more than 7 percent of nationwide emissions attributable to pulp and paper production.
+Reflecting its long history of logging, the state remains a major pulp and paper producer, accounting for more than seven percent of nationwide emissions attributable to pulp and paper production.
 Industry is primarily concentrated in southeastern Wisconsin and the Fox River Valley.
 There are also industrial clusters in the western cities of La Crosse, Eau Claire, and Superior.

 - The top 20 emitters are shown on this map, coded by industrial sector.
 The size of the circles corresponds to emissions: the larger the circle, the higher the emissions.